-Miranda Lindl O’Connell works primarily on the structuring, formation, governance of, and investment in US domestic and international private investment funds.
-Specifically, Miranda represents clients in the formation of funds of funds, funds sponsored by 501(c)(3) entities, corporate governance funds, venture capital funds, real estate funds, co-investment funds, and private equity funds.
-She advises funds of funds, employee benefit plans, and other institutional investors regarding investment in and the secondary sale of interests in private investment funds (individually or as a portfolio).
+Miranda also counsels clients in the structuring, formation, and governance of US domestic and international private investment funds.
+She represents clients in the formation of funds of funds, funds sponsored by 501(c)(3) entities, corporate governance funds, venture funds, real estate funds, co-investment funds, and private equity funds.

 The American Bar Association presented Miranda with its Outstanding Volunteer in Public Service Award for her work at the Homeless Advocacy Project.